furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

   This section is intended for users who wish to prepare their own model artifacts for further optimization or customization.
 If you are looking for a quick start, please refer to the :ref:`GettingStartedFuriosaLLM` section.
-  Also, Furiosa-LLM provides a set of pre-compiled model artifacts for popular LLMs in the `Hugging Face Hub 🤗 - FuriosaAI organization <https://huggingface.co/furiosa-ai>`_.
+  Additionally, Furiosa-LLM provides a set of pre-compiled model artifacts for popular LLMs in the `Hugging Face Hub 🤗 - FuriosaAI organization <https://huggingface.co/furiosa-ai>`_.
-  You can use them to quickly run LLM models on the Furiosa NPU.
+  You can use these to quickly run LLM models on the Furiosa NPU.

-.. .. figure:: ../_static/imgs/model_preparation_workflow.png
-..   :alt: Model Preparation Workflow
-..   :width: 900px
-..   :class: only-light
-..   :align: center

-.. .. figure:: ../_static/imgs/model_preparation_workflow.png
-..   :alt: Model Preparation Workflow
-..   :width: 900px
-..   :class: only-dark
-..   :align: center

 Prerequisites
 =============